rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/REASONS.md

 This significantly outperforms other public cloud offerings.

-With the Premium Tier Network, inbound traffic from your device to your Pi-Hole goes over Google’s private, high performance network at the POP closest to you.
-Google delivers outbound traffic returning from Pi-Hole to your device on Google’s network and exits at the POP closest to you. *Wherever you may be across the globe.*
+With the Premium Tier Network, inbound traffic from your tablet/phone/computer to your Pi-Hole in Google Cloud goes over Google’s private, high performance network at the POP closest to you.
+Google delivers outbound traffic returning from Pi-Hole in Google Cloud to your tablet/phone/computer on Google’s network, and exits at the POP closest to you. *You can be anywhere in the world.*

+Routers will select the desired path on the basis of number of hops, distance, lowest cost, latency measurements or based on the least congested route.

 <img src="./images/premium-network-diagram.svg">